ojplg/hrorm/README.md

 * Support different types, e.g. String GUIDs, for primary keys
 * Add methods that allow for updates and deletes based on Where objects
 * Add support for boolean fields backed by strings or ints
-* Add tests and make sure case insensitivy for columns